-Fall is upon us, bringing with it the start of the holiday shopping season.
-Halloween is not only the kickoff event for busy quarter four, but also a lucrative celebration in its own right.
-Every year, American consumers spend nearly seven billion dollars on Halloween products such as candy, costumes, decorations, pet outfits, and more.
-While fourteen percent of men wait until a few days before Halloween to start their preparations, thirty-two percent of all shoppers hit the stores before October 1st.
-Use the following tips to help drive sales full force over the next two months:
+Halloween is not only the kickoff event for busy quarter four but also a lucrative celebration in its own right.
+This year, American consumers will nine billion dollars on Halloween products such as candy, costumes, decorations, pet outfits, and more.
+Many shoppers wait until just a few days before Halloween to start hitting the stores.
+Use the following tips to help drive sales full force over this Halloween weekend:

 If mannequins aren’t part of your regular display, you can try window decals or paint to arrange a scene.
 Decorative items such as pumpkins, leaves, and broomsticks will work well, too.
 As with any window display, the more specific you can get with the theme, the better.
 Telling a story will help inspire shoppers and draw customers inside in search of specific items.
 If you run out of an item that is in your window, switch up the display to feature slower-moving products.